kinnallan/PDF-Privacy-Protector/README.md

 a) Admin Interface:

-to run: streamlit run upload.py
+To run: streamlit run upload.py

 Upload PDFs and set access controls